KillrVideo/killrvideo.github.io/src/site/docs/development/setup-git-repo.md

 - [killrvideo-docker-common][docker-common]: This is where common Docker setup scripts live, including a Docker Compose `.yaml` file for the base infrastructure dependencies needed to run KillrVideo.
-- [killrvideo-data][data]: This is where the schema and other database-related scripts live.

 ## Using Git Subtrees for Dependencies